Gobot1234/steam.py/examples/README.md

 # Examples

 These are a specially curated collection of programs written with steam.py.
-It should be easy what they are doing if you read their comments and have a good grasp of Python.
-More information any of the functions used in them can be found in [the documentation](https://steampy.rtfd.io/en/latest).
+More information about any of the functions used can be found in [the documentation](https://steampy.rtfd.io/en/latest).

 More examples should be coming soon.